TMiguelT/CwlWorkshop/slides.md

 ### Exercise
 ]
 * Try to find a simple wrapper for the tool `bwa mem` from the
-* Download that tool definition, and run it on the provided data with `toil-cwl-runner bwa.cwl` (it should prompt you on how to specify the input files)
-* Save this tool definition - we'll use it in our pipeline later ]
+* Download that tool definition
-* This didn't do much beyond just running the `bwa` tool
-* However, it did ensure the tool ran in a Docker container with BWA installed
+* Run the following command to ensure the tool definition you found is valid under the most recent CWL specification:
+    ```bash
+    cwltool --validate bwa.cwl
+    ```
+]
 ---
 ## More on CWL Tools